trinityyzhang/GitLab/answers.md

 git checkout test
 git merge top_N
 ```
-I would guess that in the test branch, process_movie_data.py would have both functions find_top_5 and find_top_n, and only the test branch would change.

-After running: This is merging branch top_N into branch test.
+This is merging branch top_N into branch test.
 Nothing seems to be changed because test is an ancestor of top_N.

 6. What do you think would happen if you ran the following commands?
 What branches would change, and how?